 Strengthen production capacity over time by taking into account soil fertility.

 Minimize human tasks to the essentials by delegating a maximum to nature (by an appropriate design).

 Resilience: emphasis on diversified food crops rather than on industrial monoculture.

-– a participative educational project looking for volunteers workers and teachers.
+A participative educational project looking for volunteer workers and teachers.